COSO can help growing banks realize key internal controls efficiencies

 For most financial institutions, the third COSO component proves the most challenging.
 How do you best align controls for your full range of operations with the COSO framework?
 A specific answer would depend on which control we were discussing and on your institution’s unique facts and circumstances, but in general, management should consider focusing on two issues:

 Make controls sustainable through an appropriate loop of communication, review and assessment to keep them current with your evolving process and risk environment.
+As with any system of controls, the controls can only be effective if they accurately represent your current processes.

 Timing and implementation